Blog

 What Challenges Do Indian Students Face in Germany?

-Over 45,000 Indian students study in Germany, making them one of the largest international student groups.
+Over 49,000 Indian students study in Germany as of winter semester 2025/26, making them the largest international student group in the country (DAAD).
 While Germany offers tuition-free education and strong career prospects, the transition from India involves real challenges that catch many students off guard.
-This guide covers the 10 most common problems and, more importantly, specific solutions for each.
+This guide covers the 10 most common problems and, more importantly, specific solutions for each, with all numbers refreshed for 2026.

 1. Language Barrier